LetsDebias/GenderBiasAnalyzer/README.md

 The tool relies on dataset descriptions similar to those found on Kaggle, making it unnecessary to analyze the dataset itself for identifying proxy variables.

 ### Step 1:
-Launch either windows-cpu.cmd, or windows-cuda.cmd if you have a nvidia gpu.
+Launch with windows-cpu.cmd.
 Linux and MacOS scripts will be shared later.
 The scripts will download a LLM, launch your browser and open http://localhost:8383/index.html

 ### Step 2: